xzel23/meja/README.md

 ## Logging

-Meja itself uses the SLF4J logging facade; the Apache POI library used for reading and writing Excel files uses the Log4J2 facade.
+Meja uses Log4J2-API for logging facade, the same as the Apache POI library used for reading and writing Excel files.